rhudaina/Training-and-Workshop-on-Python-Programming-and-Numerical-Methods/README.md

 3. Dr. Crisanto L. Abas

 ### Acknowledgment
-This workshop would not have been possible without the support of the followig:
+This workshop would not have been possible without the support of the following:
 1. **Visayas State University (VSU) Office of the University President**
 2. **Mathematical Society of the Philippines**
 3. **Mathematical Society of the Philippines Region VIII Chapter**